-Lucas Velasquez is a 14 year old freshman at Cypress Ranch High School, under the direction of Elizabeth Ledford.
-This is his first season with Virtuosi of Houston.
-He has been playing the cello for 3 years, currently studying with Mrs. Wendy Butler of the Houston Ballet Orchestra.
-He has also been studying piano for 8 years and guitar for nearly 9 months at All About Music and Arts.
+Lucas Velasquez is a 15-year-old sophomore at Cypress Ranch High School, under the direction of Elizabeth Ledford and Sarah Grant.
+This is his second season with Virtuosi of Houston.
+He has been playing the cello for 4 years, currently studying with Mrs. Wendy Butler of the Houston Ballet Orchestra.
+He has also played piano for 8 years.
 Lucas has participated in the 2017 Virtuosi of Houston summer workshop and was a member of Region 27 Symphony Orchestra for his 8th grade year.
-He enjoys playing games, spending time with friends, folding paper airplanes, traveling around the world and baking cookies.
+His hobbies include karting, playing games, and folding paper airplanes that resembles modern day jets.

 They played beautifully, and everyone was impressed not only by their talent but also by their professionalism!
 Although I thanked them publicly last night, I just wanted to let them know again, how much we appreciated their music.
 Please pass on my gratitude on behalf of the M.D.
 Anderson Faculty and Family Organization, particularly Adriel who did a fabulous job as the first violin.

 Our family had a very unique and quality experience when we meet Anthony Cooper a Virtuosi of Houston scholarship recipient.
 He found our daughter’s Wayne Burak cello on Craigslist and drove all the way from Houston to play it.
 This very talented young man was not only motivated to purchase this instrument by his passionate love of music but also by his pending scholarship from Virtuosi.
 We truly believe the spirit of the grant matched the spirit of the musician and a perfect match was made……